abhinavprakash199/FPGA---Fabric-Design-and-Architecture/README.md

 Here **we are going to implement the RISC-V processor core which is the RVMyth Core on SOFA**
 ## <h1 id="header-5_1">Running SOFA to design a RISC-V Core</h1>
 ### Installing and Running SOFA
-- Go to the directory in which we need to install SOFA and use `git clone https://github.com/lnis-uofu/SOFA.git` (here all the files are pre available from SOFA)
+- Go to the directory in which we need to install SOFA and use `git clone https://github.com/lnis-uofu/SOFA.git` (where all the files are pre-available from SOFA)
-- Our working directoy in `Desktop/Day5_RVMyth/SOFA/`
+- Our working directory in `Desktop/Day5_RVMyth/SOFA/`
-- Then open `Desktop/Day5_RVMyth/SOFA/FPGA1212_QLSOFA_HD_PNR/FPGA1212_QLSOFA_HD_task/config/task_simulation.conf` which contains all the path information about .yml .openfgpa .xml counter.v etc files, and set the correct locations.(changed task_simulation.conf is alraedy available in gihub repo Day5)
+- Then open `Desktop/Day5_RVMyth/SOFA/FPGA1212_QLSOFA_HD_PNR/FPGA1212_QLSOFA_HD_task/config/task_simulation.conf` which contains all the path information about .yml .openfgpa .xml counter.v etc files, and set the correct locations. (changed task_simulation.conf is already available in GitHub repo Day5)
 #### Changes in task_simulation.conf file
 ![Screenshot (2137)](https://user-images.githubusercontent.com/120498080/208372853-8838a1cf-96c2-413d-9ec7-afd8e018e2a8.png)
-- Now open `Desktop/Day5_RVMyth/SOFA/FPGA1212_QLSOFA_HD_PNR/FPGA1212_QLSOFA_HD_task/generate_testbench.openfpga` which is a Shell Script goin to call of invoke VPR tool.(changed generate_testbench.openfpga is alraedy available in gihub repo Day5)
+- Now open `Desktop/Day5_RVMyth/SOFA/FPGA1212_QLSOFA_HD_PNR/FPGA1212_QLSOFA_HD_task/generate_testbench.openfpga` which is a Shell Script going to call of invoking VPR tool. (changed generate_testbench.openfpga is already available in GitHub repo Day5)
 #### Changes in generate_testbench.openfpga file
 ![Screenshot (2138)](https://user-images.githubusercontent.com/120498080/208373059-5edb2f96-1edb-49fb-a776-9724f81f922b.png)

-- Then the architecture file is available under the `Desktop/Day5_RVMyth/SOFA/FPGA1212_QLSOFA_HD_PNR/FPGA1212_QLSOFA_HD_task/arch/vpr_arch.xml` which tool is going to use and it give overview of how many LUTs, FF, etc are used.(changed vpr_arch.xml is alraedy available in gihub repo Day5)
+- Then the architecture file is available under the `Desktop/Day5_RVMyth/SOFA/FPGA1212_QLSOFA_HD_PNR/FPGA1212_QLSOFA_HD_task/arch/vpr_arch.xml` which tool is going to use and it gives an overview of how many LUTs, FF, etc are used. (changed vpr_arch.xml is already available in GitHub repo Day5)
 - Then `vim ~/.bashrc` and give the correct location where VTR_ROOT, OPENFPGA and VIVADO is installed.
 ```
 export VTR_ROOT=/home/kunalg123/Desktop/vtr-verilog-to-routing